hide-kawabata/Cubing/README.md

     ...
    ```

-   Note: the above input string corresponds to the following pattern:
+   Note: the above input string corresponds to the following pattern (based on the Western color scheme):

     ```
            YWB                            765